SUVs can deliver ‘knock-out’ punches to bantamweight cars, judge tells court

 Ms Ruttle was not in court for Ms Roper’s €60,000 damages claim against her insurers Allianz, whose Allianz House, Elm Park, Merrion Road, Dublin address was stated in the proceedings as Ruttle’s ordinary place of residence.

-Judge McCourt rejected a suggestion put to Ms Ruttle by defence counsel Shane English that she had not only exaggerated to the court her “minor injuries” but had repeatedly exaggerated the damage done to her car in the collision.
-Ms Ruttle denied defence counsel’s contention.
+Judge McCourt rejected a suggestion put to Ms Roper by defence counsel Shane English that she had not only exaggerated to the court her “minor injuries” but had repeatedly exaggerated the damage done to her car in the collision.
+Ms Roper denied defence counsel’s contention.

 The judge described Ms Roper as “an entirely credible historian” with regard to events that had given rise to her claim.